 Goal 2 focuses on ensuring campus safety and positive school culture at all school sites.
-These elements include student engagement, health, and social/emotional wellbeing.
+These elements include student engagement, health, and social/emotional well-being.
 The district will maintain the foundational work the district has laid for Positive Behavioral Interventions and Supports.
 PBIS is an evidence-based three-tiered framework to improve and integrate all of the data, systems, and practices affecting student outcomes every day.
 PBIS creates schools where all students succeed.
-RBGUSD will maintain campuses district-wide where students are physically safe as well as support mental health.
+RBGUSD will maintain campuses districtwide where students are physically safe as well as support mental health.
 The district utilizes parental involvement/input and pupil engagement to aid in defining the needs of students.
-The purpose of parent education forums will be to inform, educate, and train parents to become partners in learning, advisors, and advocates, and decision-makers.
+The purpose of parent education forums will be to inform, educate, and train parents to become partners in learning, advisors, advocates, and decision-makers.
 Students who attend school regularly achieve at higher levels than students who do not have regular attendance.
 Research shows that attendance is an important factor in student achievement.
 The school nurses perform a critical role within the school health program by addressing the major health problems experienced by children.
 This role includes providing preventive and screening services, health education, and assistance with decision-making about health, and immunizations.
-In 19-20, the school nurse became a critical component of mitigating the spread of COVID-19.
-The school psychologist helps improve academic achievement, promote positive student behavior and mental health, support diverse learners, create safe, positive school climates, strengthen family-school partnerships, and improve school-wide assessment and accountability.
-School psychologists also perform special educational assessments and are a vital component of speech and language impediments.
+In 19-20, the school nurse became a critical component in mitigating the spread of COVID-19.
+School psychologists improve academic achievement, promote positive student behavior and mental health, support diverse learners, create safe, positive school climates, strengthen family-school partnerships, and improve school-wide assessment and accountability.
+School psychologists also perform special educational assessments and are a vital component of the district's special education program.
+The addition of speech pathologist services supports student communication needs and treatment of speech and language impediments.
 Speech pathologists also perform special educational assessments and are a vital component of the district's special education program.